Hexworks/zircon/README.md

 ```

+### Some rules of thumb

+Before we start there are some guidelines which can help you if you are stuck:

+- If you want to build something (a `TextImage`, a `Component` or anything which is part of the public API) it is almost
+  sure that there is a `Builder` or a `*Factory` for it.
+If you want to build a `TextImage` you can use the `TextImageBuilder` to do so.
+  Always look for a `Builder` or a `Factory` (in case of `TextColor`s for example) to create the desired object.
+Your IDE
+  will help you with that
+- If you want to work with external files like tilesets or REXPaint files check the [resource package](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api/resource).
+  There are a bunch of built-in tilesets for example which you can choose from but you can also load your own.
+The rule of thumb
+  is that if you need something external there is probably a `*Resource` for it (like the [REXPaintResource]).
+- Anything in the `api.beta` package is considered a *BETA* feature and is subject to change.
+- You can use *anything* you can find in the [API][api] package and they will not change (so your code won't break).
+The
+  [internal][internal] package however is considered private to Zircon so don't depend on anything in it.
+- If you have any problems which are not answered here feel free to ask us at the [Hexworks Discord server][discord]

 ### Creating a Terminal

 In Zircon almost every object you might want to use has a `Builder` for it.